How to Use Essential Oils: The Only Guide You’ll Ever Need

 How to Use Essential Oils for High Blood Pressure

-Hypertension is a common illness among adults in America, and if it’s left untreated, it can result in a stroke.
-According to researchers, the best essential oils for this condition include clary sage, frankincense, jasmine, lavender, bergamot, sage, valerian, and sweet marjoram.
-An easy way to target hypertension and take care of your skin is by making your own lotion: just mix 5 drops of lavender essential oil with 4 drops of clary sage oil, 5 drops of frankincense oil and 2 oz. of extra virgin coconut oil.
+An easy way to target hypertension and take care of your skin is by making your own lotion: just mix five drops of lavender essential oil with four drops of clary sage oil, five drops of frankincense oil, and two oz. of extra virgin coconut oil.
 Finally, rub a small amount under your nose or into your temples.

 How to Use Essential Oils for Headaches